vktrannguyen/Classy_Pose/README.md

 ----------------------------------------------------------------------------------------------------

 This work was carried out at the Unit of Functional and Adaptive Biology (BFA), INSERM U1133, CNRS UMR8251, Université Paris Cité, France.
-The latest version of all data and code provided herein was updated and made available free of charge on January 26, 2024, and is subject to copyright.
+The latest version of all data and code provided herein was updated and made available free of charge on March 25, 2024, and is subject to copyright.